 The selection of where the features used for loss calculation are extracted in the network has a huge impact on the performance across all performance scores and architectures.
-For all performance score, selecting the best extraction point of the worst architecture will give around the same performance as selecting the worst extraction point of the best architecture.
-This shows that selecting the extraction point for the loss network is as significant as selecting which model to use.
+For all performance scores, selecting the best extraction layer of the worst architecture will give around the same performance as selecting the worst extraction layer of the best architecture.
+This shows that selecting the extraction layer for the loss network is as significant as selecting which model to use.
 In Table~\ref{tab:best_layers} the best layer for each architecture is shown for some performance score of each benchmark.
 The architecture with the best performance for the performance score is underlined.
-In Figure~\ref{fig:performance_in_order} the performance of each architecture is shown for all their extraction points for some of the performance scores.
+In Figure~\ref{fig:performance_in_order} the performance of each architecture is shown for all their extraction layers for some of the performance scores.

-Interestingly, for most performance scores the extraction point which performs best is similar across architectures.
-This indicates that the selected extraction points are roughly equivalent which is desired and reinforces the existing consensus that two deep networks will learn similar features at similar points along their depth.
-However, the spread of which extraction points give the best performance on the different performance scores goes against the common practice of using the last or later layer for feature extraction.
-For a majority of architectures, the earliest extraction point is the best for the super-resolution experiments (Benchmark~2) on all performance scores, while the last extraction point gives the highest downstream accuracy on STL-10 (Benchmark~4).
+Interestingly, for most performance scores the extraction layer which performs best is similar across architectures.
+This indicates that the selected extraction layers are roughly equivalent which is desired and reinforces the existing consensus that two deep networks will learn similar features at similar layers along their depth.
+However, the spread of which extraction layers give the best performance on the different performance scores goes against the common practice of using the last or later layer for feature extraction.
+For a majority of architectures, the earliest extraction layer is the best for the super-resolution experiments (Benchmark~2) on all performance scores, while the last extraction layer gives the highest downstream accuracy on STL-10 (Benchmark~4).

-So, while there exists some agreement between architectures as to which extraction point to use, that point depends on the task and dataset.
-While the gathered data does not give a conclusive way to predict which extraction point will be best for a given task and dataset, there are some trends.
+So, while there exists some agreement between architectures as to which extraction layer to use, that layer depends on the task and dataset.
+While the gathered data does not give a conclusive way to predict which extraction layer will be best for a given task and dataset, there are some trends.